-Approving the 2023 interim tax levy, with payments split between a March and May installment, will serve both the County's immediate cash flow needs and provide reasonable notice to the County's property owners, of their anticipated property taxes for the calendar through a balanced schedule of tax payments.
-The interim tax rates, as identified in Attachment #1, are established to ensure the interim tax levy does not exceed 50% of the anticipated combined municipal and education taxes for the 2023 calendar year for any particular property.
+Approving the 2025 interim tax levy, with payments split between a March and May installment, will serve both the County's immediate cash flow needs and provide reasonable notice to the County's property owners, of their anticipated property taxes for the calendar through a balanced schedule of tax payments.
+The interim tax rates, as identified in Attachment #1, are established to ensure the interim tax levy does not exceed 50% of the anticipated combined municipal and education taxes for the 2025 calendar year for any particular property, based on the returned assessment roll for 2025 taxation.

-Although not anticipated to be utilized, in the event there is a timing issue related to collection of municipal revenues and outflow of expenditures, the temporary borrowing by-law provides the applicable short-term credit facility.
+Although not anticipated to be utilized, in the event there is a timing issue related to collection of municipal revenues and outflow of expenditures, the temporary borrowing by-law provides the ability to access this short-term credit facility.